 And that means, again, you need to do some preparation.

 What you need to do a real Wi-Fi speed test

-In my experience, the actual speed of Wi-Fi 5 (802.11ac), even at its best, has never surpassed that of a wired Gigabit connection.
-But Wi-Fi 6 can be a lot faster than that.
-That said, this is what you need to test Wi-Fi:
+In my experience, the real-world speed of Wi-Fi 5 (802.11ac), even at its best, has never surpassed the sustained rate of a wired Gigabit connection.
+But Wi-Fi 6 can be a lot faster.

-- A computer that plays the role of the server and hosts the test data.
+- A computer that plays the server’s role and hosts the test data.
 This computer must have a Gigabit network port — or a 10 Gigabit Ethernet port if you intend to test a Wi-Fi 6 router — and use a solid-state drive as its storage.
-Connect this computer to a LAN port of the Wi-Fi router that you want to test.
-(If the router doesn’t support Gigabit, you can forget about it, it’s already too slow, anyway).
-Share the folder that contains the test data so that it’s accessible to other computers that connect to the same router.
+Connect this computer to the fastest LAN port of the Wi-Fi router that you want to test.
+(If the router doesn’t support Gigabit, you can forget about it.
+It’s already too slow, anyway).
+Now on this server computer, share the folder that contains the test data so that it’s accessible to other computers that connect to the same router.

 - A second computer — be it a laptop or a desktop — to play the role of the Wi-Fi client.
-This computer needs to have a high-end Wi-Fi adapter of at least the same speed grate as that of the router.
+This computer needs to have a highest-end (fastest possible) Wi-Fi adapter of at least the same speed grate as that of the router.
 This computer should also use a solid-state drive as its storage.
 Connect this computer to the Wi-Fi network of the router.

 You can move the Wi-Fi client around to find out how the distances — between the router and the client — affect the Wi-Fi speed.